 Part 1 CSI report and Part 2 CSI report offsets βoffsetCSI-1 and βoffsetCSI-2, respectively, are configured to values according to Table 9.3-2.
 The betaOffsetCSI-Part1-Index1 and betaOffsetCSI-Part2-Index1 respectively provide indexes Ioffset,0CSI-1 and Ioffset,0CSI-2 for the UE to use if the UE multiplexes up to 11 bits for Part 1 CSI reports or Part 2 CSI reports in the PUSCH.
 The betaOffsetCSI-Part1-Index2 and betaOffsetCSI-Part2-Index2 respectively provide indexes Ioffset,1CSI-1 or Ioffset,1CSI-2 for the UE to use if the UE multiplexes more than 11 bits for Part 1 CSI reports or Part 2 CSI reports in the PUSCH.

-If a DCI format that includes a beta_offset indicator field with one bit or two bits, as configured by UCI-OnPUSCH for DCI format 0_1 or by UCI-OnPUSCH-DCI-0-2 for DCI format 0_2, schedules the PUSCH transmission from the UE, the UE is provided by each of {betaOffsetACK-Index1, betaOffsetACK-Index2, betaOffsetACK-Index3}, the {first, second, third} values provided by BetaOffsetsCrossPri0, or betaOffsetsCrossPri0DCI-0-2, and the {first, second, third} values provided by BetaOffsetsCrossPri1, or betaOffsetsCrossPri1DCI-0-2 a set of two or four IoffsetHARQ-ACK, IoffsetHARQ-ACK,0, and IoffsetHARQ-ACK,1 indexes from Table 9.3-1 for multiplexing HARQ-ACK information in the PUSCH transmission and by each of {betaOffsetCSI-Part1-Index1, betaOffsetCSI-Part1-Index2} a set of two or four IoffsetCSI-1 indexes, and by each of {betaOffsetCSI-Part2-Index1, betaOffsetCSI-Part2-Index2} a set of two or four IoffsetCSI-2 indexes from Table 9.3-2, respectively, for multiplexing Part 1 CSI reports and Part 2 CSI reports, respectively, in the PUSCH transmission.
+If a DCI format that includes a beta_offset indicator field with one bit or two bits, as configured by UCI-OnPUSCH for DCI format 0_1 or UCI-OnPUSCH-DCI-0-2 for DCI format 0_2 or UCI-OnPUSCH-DCI-0-3, schedules the PUSCH transmission from the UE, the UE is provided by each of {betaOffsetACK-Index1, betaOffsetACK-Index2, betaOffsetACK-Index3}, the {first, second, third} values provided by BetaOffsetsCrossPri0, or betaOffsetsCrossPri0DCI-0-2 or betaOffsetsCrossPri0DCI-0-3, and the {first, second, third} values provided by BetaOffsetsCrossPri1 or betaOffsetsCrossPri1DCI-0-2 or betaOffsetsCrossPri1DCI-0-3, a set of two or four IoffsetHARQ-ACK, IoffsetHARQ-ACK,0, and IoffsetHARQ-ACK,1 indexes from Table 9.3-1 for multiplexing HARQ-ACK information in the PUSCH transmission and by each of {betaOffsetCSI-Part1-Index1, betaOffsetCSI-Part1-Index2} a set of two or four IoffsetCSI-1 indexes, and by each of {betaOffsetCSI-Part2-Index1, betaOffsetCSI-Part2-Index2} a set of two or four IoffsetCSI-2 indexes from Table 9.3-2, respectively, for multiplexing Part 1 CSI reports and Part 2 CSI reports, respectively, in the PUSCH transmission.
 The beta_offset indicator field indicates a IoffsetHARQ-ACK value and/or a IoffsetHARQ-ACK,0 value, and/or a IoffsetHARQ-ACK,1 value, a IoffsetCSI-1 value and a IoffsetCSI-2 value from the respective sets of values, with the mapping defined in Table 9.3-3 and in Table 9.3-3A.
-If the PUSCH transmission has priority 0 or priority 1, and the UE is provided uci-MuxWithDiffPrio, and the UE multiplexes HARQ-ACK information of priority 1 or priority 0 in the PUSCH, the UE applies the {first, second, third} values provided by betaOffsetCrossPri1 = 'dynamic' for DCI format 0_1, betaOffsetsCrossPri1DCI-0-2= 'dynamic' for DCI format 0_2, or applies the {first, second, third} values provided by betaOffsetCrossPri0 = 'dynamic' for DCI format 0_1, betaOffsetsCrossPri0DCI-0-2= 'dynamic' for DCI format 0_2.
+If the PUSCH transmission has priority 0 or priority 1, and the UE is provided uci-MuxWithDiffPrio, and the UE multiplexes HARQ-ACK information of priority 1 or priority 0 in the PUSCH, the UE applies the {first, second, third} values provided by betaOffsetCrossPri1 = 'dynamic' for DCI format 0_1, betaOffsetsCrossPri1DCI-0-2= 'dynamic' for DCI format 0_2, or betaOffsetsCrossPri1DCI-0-3= 'dynamic' for DCI format 0_3, or applies the {first, second, third} values provided by betaOffsetCrossPri0 = 'dynamic' for DCI format 0_1, betaOffsetsCrossPri0DCI-0-2= 'dynamic' for DCI format 0_2, or betaOffsetsCrossPri0DCI-0-3= 'dynamic' for DCI format 0_3.

 *** Unchanged parts are omitted ***